activeadmin/inherited_resources/README.md

 end
 ```

+Instead you can stick to a standard Rails 4 notation (as rails scaffold generates) and write:

+    def widget_params
+      params.require(:widget).permit(:permitted_field, :other_permitted_field)
+    end

+In such case you should remove #permitted_params method because it has greater priority.

 ## Bugs and Feedback

 If you discover any bugs, please describe it in the issues tracker, including Rails and InheritedResources versions.